 - How available are they with their time and energy?

 - How do they handle disappointments and conflict?
-(Can they fight fare?)
+(Can they fight fair?)

 - Are they showing commitment and attention to what’s important between you?
 (Is the relationship a priority in their lives?)